swetapati22/Coding/SQLCoding/README.md

 # SQL Practice & Query Repository

-Thi repository is designed to track my **SQL query practice and database problem-solving journey**.
+This repository is designed to track my **SQL query practice and database problem-solving journey**.
 It contains solutions to various SQL problems, covering multiple **database management concepts**, and serves as a structured reference for efficient query writing and optimization.

 ## 🎯 Goals